DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/plugin-overview.md

 ## UI Plugins

 The Grid's UI plugins use special components to render the UI.
-You can implement your component suite or use a predefined one:
+You can implement your component suite or use the predefined one:

 - [DevExtreme Vue Grid for Bootstrap 4](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-vue-grid-bootstrap4/) - renders the Grid's UI elements based on [Bootstrap 4](http://getbootstrap.com/) components